-Cheesy and buttery, these make for a very delicious, rich, but also easy canapé.
+Cheesy and buttery, these sables make for a very delicious and easy canapé.
 You can make the dough in advance, wrap it in cling film and store it in the fridge beforehand, then simply slice it up and bake it when your guests arrive, which makes your kitchen smell incredible.

 Cutting the sables slightly thicker will give you a neater, softer biscuit, whereas slicing them thinly will give you a crispier, more delicate and spread out biscuit.
 I personally prefer them somewhere between the two.